 A component can be a button, or a title, for example, that can be dragged in when building an email.
 And a section is a collection of components and longer form copy that makes up a stackable container of an email’s base.

 When building an email in the Blocks Edit editor, you have an option to pin sections.
 This allows saving content that you may use again in the future.
 Pinning a section allows you to give it a name and have it added to the left sidebar.

 You can also save layouts of a collection of sections with content.
 Layouts work as a way to keep different email types to use as a starting point when working on a new email.

 Maintaining template updates

-Each piece of content pinned as a section, or saved as a layout, uses the current design and code from when it was saved.
-Any changes to the code are considered design changes and do not get applied to any previously saved content, whether it’s a pinned section, or a saved layout.
+Each piece of content uses the current design and code from when it was saved.
+Any updates to the template code are considered design changes and do not get applied to any previously saved content, whether it’s an email, a saved layout, or a pinned section.